ACEmulator/ACViewer/README.md

 * Click [here](https://github.com/ACEmulator/ACViewer/releases/latest) to download the [latest release](https://github.com/ACEmulator/ACViewer/releases/latest) of ACViewer.
 * Download either the Release or Debug version as desired.
 * Extract the zip file.
-* Double click on DatExplorer.exe to start.
+* Double click on ACViewer.exe to start.

 ### **Visit the [Help](https://acemulator.github.io/ACViewer/) site for further information on usage**